briemadu/science-and-research/guidelines.md

 Participation involves:

 - working through the reading/watch list of each week
-- filling in the reaction form on Moodle
+- filling in the documentation form on Moodle
 - joining and contributing to the group discussions
 - writing discussion minutes
 - submitting individual worksheet solutions